ColoradoSchoolOfMines/blockmrs/README.rst

 BlockMRS is a privacy concious, decentralized, blockchain-backed, medical record system for the 21st Century.

-It stores patient records in IPFS using state-of-the art asymetric encryption giving patients control over their health data.
+It stores patient records in IPFS using state-of-the art asymmetric encryption giving patients control over their health data.

 Privacy Concious